This is a model of how the atmosphere may respond to the coming of FAC's into the atmosphere.

 The Effect of Aurora on the Atmosphere

 This figure shows the effect of the aurora on the atmosphere.
-When FAC's enter the atmosphere and create the aurora, they warm the atmosphere impulsively.
-This impulse travels throughout the atmosphere and reverberates for a long time, as shown here.
+When FAC's enter the atmosphere and create the aurora, they heat the atmosphere suddenly and abruptly.
+This creates an impulse which travels throughout the atmosphere and reverberates for a long time, as shown here.

 Thus, the creation of the aurora helps to transfer energy from the solar wind, through the magnetosphere, to the atmosphere.

 This picture shows the flowing of particles into and out of the auroral zone, as Field-Aligned currents (FAC's) take at short-cut through the atmosphere.
 Some of the particles entering the auroral zone...more

 AU stands for Astronomical Units.
 It is an easy way to measure large distances in space.
 It is the distance between the Earth and the Sun, which is about 93 million miles.
 For really big distances, we...more

 The solar wind is formed as the Sun's top layer blows off into space.
 It carries magnetic fields still attached to the Sun.
 Streams appear to flow into space as if they are spiraling out from the Sun,...more

 For a planet to be affected by a blob of material being ejected by the sun, the planet must be in the path of the blob, as shown in this picture.
 The Earth and its magnetosphere are shown in the bottom...more

 If someone says they saw an aurora, you might picture something like this.
 There is another type of aurora that we can't see.
 These aurora are called SAR arcs.
 The SAR stands for Stable Auroral Red.
 That...more